eKta37/Silverlining-the-Dark-Cloud/README.md

-# Silverlining the Dark Cloud
+# Silverlining in Dark Cloud
 Identifying counter speech in the era of hate speech to overcome the harmful/hateful speech.
 --------------------------------------------------------------------------------------------